 - b.
 Be actively assessing and reporting credits annually under Connexis' accreditation scope. - c.
-Demonstrate consistent and fair assessment practices through moderation in the postassessment moderation process.
-It is important to note that more than one 'not accepted' moderation decision in any given 12-month period will initiate a review process of the assessor's registration and may, as a minimum, include a mentor being assigned to the assessor. - d.
+Demonstrate consistent and fair assessment practices through moderation in the post-assessment moderation process.
+It is important to note that more than one 'not accepted' moderation decision in any given 12-month period will initiate a review process of the assessor's registration and may, as a minimum, include a mentor being assigned to the assessor.
+Ongoing unsupported moderation decisions with no improvement shown will result in de-registration. - d.
 Be assessing and reporting within the approved assessor scope.

-If the above requirements are not met, the assessor will be notified and may be de-registered.
+If one or more of the above requirements are not met, the assessor will be notified and may be de-registered.